Today's Thursday • 12 mins read

-They don’t realize they have been trained in seven stages to feel exactly this way.
+The targets never realize that they have been gradually trained in seven stages to feel exactly that way.

-7 Stages of Trauma Bonding That Trap You In A Toxic Cycle
+7 Stages of Trauma Bonding That Narcissists Trap You With

 Trauma bonds are made of abuse, neglect, and punishment, with rare moments of love and care.